-My goad as a wedding photographer is to take as many photos as I can that would go up on the wall instead of the album.
+My goal as a wedding photographer is to take as many photos as I can that the bride and groom can choose to go up on the wall instead of into the album.
 To do that, I always like to talk to my brides and grooms to find out what they are looking for in their photography.
 What do they like to do in their off time?
 Where did they meet?
 What are their hobbies?
 What will they be doing before the wedding and after.
-If I can, I incorporate that in their wedding photos.
+If I can, I incorporate these ideas into their wedding photos.

-It doesn’t have to be that elaborate either.
-One of my brides best friend couldn’t be there for the wedding, we took a photo she had of the friend and made sure we took several photos with that photo after the wedding ceremony was complete.
+Photos do not have to be that elaborate either.
+One of my bride’s best friend could not be there for the wedding, so we took a photo she had of the friend and made sure we took several photos with that photo after the wedding ceremony was complete.
 Some brides will even put photos of loved ones on their bouquet.

 So how can you make your wedding photos more memorable?
 Incorporate your hobby into the photos.
-Have a picture of a loved one that can’t be at the wedding for any reason to make sure they are there in some form.
+Have a picture of a loved one that cannot be at the wedding to make sure they are there in some form.
 Take pictures at a place that means something to both of you before the wedding.
 I did pictures at a B&B where a couple had their first romantic getaway at.
 Take funny pictures, take romantic pictures, even experiment.